devpi/devpi/doc/quickstart-releaseprocess.rst

 Then we point the devpi client to it::

     $ devpi use http://localhost:3141
-    using server: http://localhost:3141/ (not logged in)
-    no current index: type 'devpi use -l' to discover indices venv for install/set commands: /tmp/docenv
+    using server: http://localhost:3141/ (logged in as sophie) no current index: type 'devpi use -l' to discover indices venv for install/set commands: /tmp/docenv
-    only setting venv pip cfg, no global configuration changed /tmp/docenv/pip.conf   : no config file exists
+    only setting venv pip cfg, no global configuration changed /tmp/docenv/pip.conf: no config file exists
     always-set-cfg: no

 Then we add our own "testuser"::